wiatrak2/ml_monitor/README.md

 git clone https://github.com/wiatrak2/ml_monitor.git
 cd ml_monitor
 ```
 2. Run `python configure_gdrive.py` to configure [Google Drive API](developers.google.com/drive/api/), which is required for Colab integration.
 You need to create a project and enter its credentials - `client_id` and `client_secret`.
-There are two ways to do it:
+There are two ways obtain them:
 	* Go to [Google Drive API python tutorial](https://developers.google.com/drive/api/v3/quickstart/python) and click **Enable the Drive API**.
 This will create a new project named *Quickstart* that is already properly configured.
 You will see a window with `Client ID` and `Client Secret`, that `configure_gdrive.py` is asking you for.
 	* If you want to create a new project for `ml_monitor` you need to go to the [Google API Console](https://console.developers.google.com/) and:
 		* Open *Select a project*  menu (next to the *Google APIs* logo) and click *New project*